Hawkins left out of Wales World Cup squad

-Rugby World Cup 2023: Centre Joe Hawkins left out of Wales extended squad with 10 uncapped players named
+Rugby World Cup 2023: Centre Joe Hawkins left out of Wales squad with 10 uncapped players named

 Last updated on .From the section Welsh Rugby